dmbarbour/Sirea/README.md

 The `bsynch` behavior will take every concrete signal in `x` and delay it to match the signal with the highest logical latency.
 This allows developers to synchronize signals without being explicitly aware of their latencies.
 Synchronization barriers can be very useful for controlling side-effects, ensuring multiple resources and subsystems operate in concert.

-### Anticipation

-Reactive Demand Programming offers an interesting feature: since each signal update (`SigUp`) carries a potentially rich future for the signal, it is easy to peek forward a little and obtain a decent guess of what the future holds.
-The ability to look forward even a few milliseconds can enable more intelligent decisions.
-For example, given a series of commands for a robotic arm, one can use knowledge of upcoming commands to select a smoother path.
-By comparing a value to its future, one can detect change-events and gestures without need for a state resource.
-The behavior to look into the future is `bpeek`:

-        bpeek :: (BPeek b) => DT -> b (S p x) (S p (Either x ()))

-The `DT` value is how far ahead to look, e.g. `0.003` for three milliseconds.
-The `Either x ()` answer is either a future `x` or an indicator `()` that the signal will be inactive three milliseconds hence.

-This power comes with a price: the further you look, the less stable and less accurate your answers.
-Technically, one can understand this as looking into a buffer, where the buffer is still being updated: future updates become straggling updates.
-However, use of `bdelay` can directly counter the stability costs, trading latency for stability.
-For example:

-        bdelay 0.03 >>> bpeek 0.03

-Would create a 30 millisecond buffer and allow the developer to peek into without any cost to stability, albeit with a significant 30 millisecond cost to latency.
-The motivation for such a construct might be to avoid need for a stateful resource.
-An anticipation buffer is much less expressive than state, but can be used for some roles where state is traditionally necessary.
-Using anticipation, one can detect changes or take derivatives, but cannot accumulate values or compute integrals.
-By avoiding state, the system is more robust and resilient to partial failure.
-Avoiding state is not always the right answer, but it's worth considering in many cases.

-RDP does not provide a prediction system.
-It only propagates updates.
-However, prediction systems can be built using state resources, especially animated state (which models systems with inertia).
-I expect Sirea will eventually have packages that cover common prediction models based on machine learning.

 ### Behavior Implementation and Extension

 A behavior is compiled into a concrete dataflow network that uses Haskell `IO` for propagation.
-This network is then activated by signal updates of type `SigUp`.
-Signal updates are also used to deactivate the behavior, i.e. by indicating the signal is inactive.
+This network is then activated by the first signal update.
+Signal updates are also used to deactivate the behavior, i.e. by indicating the signal is inactive after a certain time.
 The use of `bcross` allows different parts of a behavior to compute in different partitions, where each partition is represented by a different Haskell thread.

 Between partitions, signal updates are batched into one outbox for each destination.
-The contents of those outboxes are delivered atomically at the end of the round.
-At the start of each round, ALL available batches are processed.
+The contents of those outboxes are delivered atomically at the end of the step.
+At the start of each step, ALL available batches are processed.
 Multiple updates for one signal will "piggyback" (be combined into one update).
 A bounded-buffer mechanism is applied at the batch-level between partitions, ensuring fairness and controlling space costs.

-Round-based batch processing ensures an atomic "snapshot" view of other partitions within and between rounds.
+Step-driven batch processing ensures an atomic "snapshot" view of other partitions within and between rounds.
 Snapshot consistency is weaker than "glitch freedom": by observing one resource through lenses of two different partitions, temporary inconsistency is possible.
 But snapshot consistency eliminates "local" glitches, which are the cause of most problems.

-Within each round, updates are processed in two phases.
+Within each step, updates are processed in three phases.
 First, every link with a pending update is *"touched"* to indicate an update will be coming on that link.
-Then, every update is delivered.
-This is a dynamic solution to the update ordering problem.
+Second, every local update is processed, with `bcross` updates going to the relevant outbox.
+Third, mailboxes are delivered.

+#### Touch and the Update Ordering Problem

 The *update ordering problem* is a performance concern for push-based reactive systems with complex or ad-hoc acyclic dependencies.
 For example, assume a system whose dependency graph looks like:

         a--b--c--d--e--k
          \/ \/ \/ \/  /